These sautéed green beans with garlic are a breeze to make - ready in just 25 minutes with only 6 ingredients! It doesn't get much simpler than that.

 Step 3: Add the beans and garlic to the skillet, then pour in 1 cup of hot water.
 Cover and cook for about 15 minutes, stirring occasionally, until the green beans are tender yet still crisp.

 Step 4: Top with chopped parsley and gently stir to combine.
 Transfer to a serving dish.
-Enjoy warm or chill for a cool, refreshing side on hot days.
+Enjoy warm or chilled for a cool, refreshing side on hot days.

 Recipe Tip

-Garlic Timing: Add the crushed or grated garlic halfway through cooking to prevent it from burning and maximize its aroma.
+Garlic Timing: Add the crushed or grated garlic halfway through cooking to prevent it from burning and maximise its aroma.

 🥗 What to serve with Sautéed Green Beans